zbalkan/zbalkan.github.io/_posts/2025-02-20-surrogates.md

 print(f"{success_count} files created out of {total} total files")
 ```

-We can see that surrogate pairs, as UTF-16-specific features, causes different behavior on Windows and Linux side.
+We can see that surrogate pairs, as UTF-16-specific features, causes different behaviour on Windows and Linux side.
 Windows allowed these characters to be used while Linux dropped some bytes, *possibly* UTF-8 assumptions.
 I don't know enough about the internals here.

 ---